 Minister of Environmental Protection Goran Trivan and UNDP Serbian Deputy Resident Representative Steliana Nedera awarded the most innovative project ideas for reducing greenhouse gas (GHG) emissions.
-Also present was the Deputy Head of Mission of the Kingdom of Sweden’s Embassy in Serbia Joachim Waern and Assistant Minister of Education, Science and Technological Development Saša Lazović.
+The Deputy Head of Mission of the Kingdom of Sweden’s Embassy in Serbia Joachim Waern also addressed the guests, as well as the Assistant Minister of Education, Science and Technological Development Saša Lazović.

 The search for sustainable solutions for climate-friendly communities received a tremendous response across Serbia.
 111 applications were received, with the most significant number of proposed ideas submitted by individuals (43), civil society organisations (20), local self-government units (16), scientific and research institutions (14), business associations (12) and public utility companies (6).
 The 25 most innovative ideas and teams have been selected to receive financial and professional support, and nine more will be able to use the support of the “Climate Incubator”.
 In the Climate Incubator project teams will have mentor support and assistance in finding sources of co-financing, promotion and linking with other climate innovators.

 “The response received, and the quality of the ideas once again proved that Serbia is a country of smart and creative people and that it is possible, with the right incentive, to change Serbia for better in the field of environmental protection”, said Minister Goran Trivan.
 “Serbia is committed to achieving global goals for mitigating the consequences and adapting to climate change, reaching modern standards and strategic European goals,” he stressed.